 In recent years, a number of students have opted to study in the USA, EU countries or further afield.
 Whilst this remains a relatively small number of students, we provide help and advice to those who choose to go down this route.
 The application processes can be very different from those used in the UK, and the whole system may at first seem a little daunting.
-As part of the HE team, Mr Hyder is on hand to advise and assist students who wish to apply to study overseas.
+As part of the HE team, Ms King is on hand to advise and assist students who wish to apply to study overseas.
 Independent research of different universities and countries, attendance at information events and university fairs, and careful preparation and collation of application materials are all important steps when applying to study at non-UK institutions and this can often mean extra work for the applicant (not to mention the additional logistical demands of living abroad, such as visas), yet the rewards can be great and applicants often find that they enjoy all kinds of opportunities and experiences that their UK-based peers do not.

 The Fulbright Commission has an easily accessible abundance of information and guidance and organises regular seminars and information events, as well as an annual Universities Fair where you can meet and learn more about over 150 US colleges.